quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Packet Protection for the TLS Handshake {#hs-protection}

-The initial exchange of packets that carry the TLS handshake are AEAD-protected using the connection setup key generated as described in {{handshake-secrets}}.
+The initial exchange of packets that carry the TLS handshake are AEAD-protected using the handshake secrets generated as described in {{handshake-secrets}}.
 All TLS handshake messages up to the TLS Finished message sent by either endpoint use packets protected with handshake keys.